BeaconCMS/beacon/guides/recipes/create-a-blog.md

 Now that we have a blog post, let's create an index page to list published posts.

-First we need to fetch published posts, so let's create a live data assign that exposes data to pages.
+First, we need to fetch published posts, so let's create a live data assign that exposes data to pages.
 Visit http://localhost:4000/admin/blog/live_data, create a new live data for the path `/`, and then create a new assign `most_recent_posts` with the following code:

 ```elixir